 Professor of Outdoor Education and Leadership

-I'm really passionate about all kinds of outdoor activity - hiking, climbing, caving and skiing, but mountain biking is a sport I dedicate most of my free time to."”
+I'm really passionate about all kinds of outdoor activities - hiking, climbing, caving, and skiing, but mountain biking is a sport I dedicate most of my free time to.”

-Darran Wells grew up racing mountain bikes with his father in Houston, TX.
-After graduating Magna Cum Laude in Philosophy from the University of Houston and completing EMT training, he joined the US Peace Corps and served two tours in Central Africa as a health education volunteer before returning to the states to become a full-time instructor for the National Outdoor Leadership School (NOLS) in 1999.
+Darran Wells grew up racing mountain bikes with his father in Houston, Texus.
+After graduating Magna Cum Laude in Philosophy from the University of Houston and completing EMT training, he joined the US Peace Corps and served two tours in Central Africa as a health education volunteer before returning to the states to become a full-time instructor for the NOLS in 1999.

-From 2000 to 2005, Darran competed internationally in multi-day adventure races and appeared on television in Eco-Challenge, Primal Quest, and Global Extremes.
-In 2012, he wrote the second edition of his book, NOLS Wilderness Navigation, a how-to book on using topo maps, compasses, and GPS.
+From 2000 to 2005, Wells competed internationally in multi-day adventure races and appeared on television in Eco-Challenge, Primal Quest, and Global Extremes.
+In 2012, he wrote the second edition of his book, NOLS Wilderness Navigation, a how-to book on using topo maps, compasses and GPS.

-Darran completed his master's degree in Adventure Education at Prescott College in 2007 before taking over the Outdoor Education degree program at Central Wyoming College.
-In addition to outdoor skills courses, Darran teaches courses in the history and theory of experiential education, leadership development, outdoor teaching techniques, and natural resource management.
-Darran is a Wilderness First Responder and has volunteered for Fremont County Search and Rescue since 2000.
+Wells completed his master's degree in adventure education at Prescott College in 2007 before taking over the outdoor education degree program at Central Wyoming College.
+In addition to outdoor skills courses, Wells teaches courses in the history and theory of experiential education, leadership development, outdoor teaching techniques, and natural resource management.
+Wells is a Wilderness First Responder and has volunteered for Fremont County Search and Rescue since 2000.

-- Bachelor of Arts in Philosophy/English from University of Houston
+- Bachelor of Arts in Philosophy with a minor in English, University of Houston

-- Master of Arts in Adventure Education from Prescott College
+- Master of Arts in Adventure Education, Prescott College

 - Two tours with the Peace Corps in Central Africa